 Most of us working there did did other things.
 Held other jobs, were studying, were mums, or retired: just looking to get some cash to pay the bills.

 What I probably remember most, though, is how people treat waiting staff.
 Most are really nice because let's face it, a lot of people have worked in the service industry at some time in their life.
 Politeness and gratitude go a long way.
 You don't forget some well-known person when they've been a jerk, and there are few things less appealing than those folks who should have got on to the fruit juice two drinks ago.

-If you haven't read Falling for Jack it is free right now.
-Follow the links below to get a copy.
+If you haven't read Falling for Jack,. follow the links below to get a copy.
 All reviews appreciated.
-(As I write this it is saying it isn't Free on Amazon but is showing up in the Free charts .)